McCarthy on Impeachment: Constituents Should Pressure Dems over Recess

 The previous vote on Wednesday was also on party lines, with all 231 Democrats voting then siding with Pelosi, and all 193 Republicans voting for it then voting against impeachment.

-“Without a full House vote on a resolution to begin a formal impeachment inquiry, we are left with very little on the grounds for why this House would choose to take the first steps to impeach the sitting president of the United States duly elected and voted for in 2016,” McCarthy told Breitbart News exclusively after the vote.
+“Without a full House vote on a resolution to begin a formal impeachment inquiry, we are left with little foundation for why this House would choose to take the first steps to impeach the sitting President of the United States duly elected and voted for in 2016,” McCarthy told Breitbart News exclusively.

 Every Member of Congress should go on record to say where they stand on Speaker Pelosi’s unilateral impeachment.
 I am once again making a motion to disapprove of her unprecedented actions.